-In this paper, which is a continuation of research reported in [11, 12], we propose a new versatile architecture which has several advantages over the flat tree network.
+In this paper, which is a continuation of research reported in [11], [12], we propose a new versatile architecture based on the deBruijn network, (first proposed by Pradhan [3]), which has several advantages over the flat tree network.
 Specifically, the proposed network has better fault-tolerant properties and supports more nodes than the latter with the same diameter.
-We show how information integration could be achieved in this network and state an interesting property related to such integration in the presence of faults.
+We show how information integration could be achieved in this network and derive an interesting property related to such integration in the presence of faults.

 This paper is organized as follows.
-Section 1.1 has a brief overview of sensor integration.
-The notations and definitions used in the paper are presented in Section 1.2.
-After motivatating the need for a new sensor network in Section 2.1, we propose a multi-level network with each level having the de Bruijn interconnection in Section 2.2.
-Algorithms for routing in this network are described in Section 2.3.
-We describe sensor integration in the presence of faults in Section 2.4.
-The fault tolerant properties of the network are the subject of Section 2.5.
+Section I-B has a brief overview of sensor integration.
+The notations and definitions used in the paper are presented in Section I-C. After motivating the need for a new sensor network in Section II-A, we propose a multilevel network with each level having the deBruijn interconnection in Section II-B. Algorithms for routing in this network are described in Section II-C. We describe sensor integration in the presence of faults in Section II-D. The fault tolerant properties of the network are the subject of Section III.
 In a DSN, it is necessary that the clocks on the nodes be synchronized.
-A variant of a previously known method for synchronizing clocks is described in the network in Section 3.0.
+A variant of a previously known method for synchronizing clocks is described for the network in Section III.
+In Section IV, we compare topological, routing and faulttolerant properties of the proposed DSN with other sensor networks.
 We conclude the paper by highlighting the features of the proposed network and indicate the future directions this area of research could possibly take.